Introduction

 file SHOULD contain information about how to become a maintainer for the project.
 This section SHOULD list specific information about what is required.
 Information that SHOULD be included in this section:

-- Consider whether there should be different requirements based on the scope (whole project, repo, part of repo) of maintainership
+- Consider whether there should be different requirements based on the scope of a given maintainer.

 - How maintainers are proposed to the community.
-A number of our projects require that a PR be done against the
+Proposals are typically done by creating PR against the

 How Maintainers are Removed or Moved to Emeritus Status